 Additionally, we can heal the wounds that discrimination has inflicted on us.
 Speaking with others who’ve experienced stereotyping can normalize our experiences and provide us with coping tips.
 Plus, it always helps to have a friend to call when you’re feeling particularly upset or isolated by your experiences.

 Even your friends who can’t necessarily relate can be of help.
 It’s important to allow your social circle to remind you of your self-worth, even on days when you yourself may doubt it.
 Your friends and family members may also be able to serve as relatively impartial judges when you’re trying to determine whether you’ve been discriminated against.

-Working with a therapist who is experienced in issues of discrimination psychology can help to separate any negative beliefs we’ve absorbed about ourselves and respond to instances of discrimination in our daily lives.
-If you’re particularly interested in fighting the effects that stereotyping has on our neural pathways, mentioned in the first section, consider trying out brain-based therapies such as EMDR or Brainspotting.
+Working with a therapist who is experienced in issues of discrimination can help to separate any negative beliefs we’ve absorbed about ourselves and respond to instances of discrimination.
+If you’re particularly interested in fighting the effects that stereotyping has on our neural pathways, consider trying out brain-based therapies such as EMDR or Brainspotting.
 These therapies can access our neural networks and allow for opportunities to alter them.
 Powerful modalities like EMDR and brainspotting are rooted in brain science and can facilitate improvements in both our physical and emotional experiences.

 Is there any particular tool that has helped you deal with discrimination or stereotyping in your life?
 Let us know on Facebook or Twitter, or email firstname.lastname@example.org, and we’ll share your ideas with our community.
 We appreciate any and all input you have to offer!

 Lilly McGee is Viva’s Director of Operations and Communication.
 A published poet, she enjoys writing about mental health, literature, and identity.